KIMJINKWAN1/karen-world/README.md

-# Hideous
+# Karen World
-Fxxk the sxxt up
+Welcome to the official repository of the Karen World project!